libor-m/ngs-course/install.rst

 Installation instructions
 =========================

-We will be using a virtual computer pre-installed with Debian Linux and sample data necessary for the exercises.
+We will be using a virtual computer with Debian Linux, all the software tools and all the data necessary for the exercises.

 .. note::
   You need to install the image even if your main system is Linux / Mac OS X!